bpdm88/football-picker/README.md

 ## User Experience

-*Step 1*: The **'Create Player'** section allows the user to enter a name and adjust each skill (attack, defence, creativity) between a range of 0 - 5. alternativly the user can select **'Auto Skill'** which will randomly assign the player a score for each attribute.
-Having done this when teh user clicks **'Add Player'** it will be added to the **'Available Squad'** card.
+*Step 1*: The **'Create Player'** section allows the user to enter a name and adjust each skill (attack, defence, creativity) between a range of 0 - 5.
+          Alternativly the user can select **'Auto Skill'** which will randomly assign the player a score for each attribute.
+          When the user clicks **'Add Player'** it will be added to the **'Available Squad'** card.

 Alternatively, the user can use the **'Auto Squad'** button which will randomly select 10 of the 30 pre-made players available.
 This option will remove any previously added players to the **'Available Squad'**.